 - Before starting, make sure all equipment is thoroughly cleaned to prevent spoilage.

-- Heat the milk: Add ½ gallon whole milk* to a large dutch oven or heavy-bottomed pot.
-Set over low heat until the temperature reaches 180°F (82°C), about 15 - 20 minutes.
-Stir every few minutes to ensure even heating and cooling, and to prevent a skin from forming on the milk.
+- Heat the milk: Add ½ gallon whole milk* to a large Dutch oven or heavy-bottomed pot.
+Set over low heat until the temperature reaches 180°F (82°C), about 15 – 20 minutes.
+Stir every few minutes to ensure even heating and prevent a skin from forming on the milk.

-- Cool: Remove from the heat and continue stirring occasionally as you cool the milk to 108°F (42°C).
-This process can take as long as an hour, but you can speed it up by placing the pot into an ice bath.
+- Cool: Remove from the heat, and strain through a fine mesh sieve into a large bowl.
+Cool the milk to 108°F (42°C), stirring occasionally.
+This process can take as long as an hour, but you can speed it up by placing the bowl into an ice bath, which should take just a few minutes.

-- Add the yogurt: In a small bowl, whisk ¼ cup plain yogurt with ¼ cup of the cooled milk until smooth.
-Add the yogurt mixture into the pot, and whisk until well-combined.
+- Add the yogurt: In a small bowl, whisk ¼ cup plain unsweetened yogurt (or plain unsweetened Greek yogurt) with ¼ cup of the cooled milk until smooth.
+Add the yogurt mixture into the bowl, and whisk until well-combined.

-- Make greek yogurt: At this point, the yogurt can be chilled and enjoyed as is.
-For a thicker consistency, rest a large cheesecloth set in a fine mesh strainer over a large bowl.
-Carefully scoop and transfer the yogurt into the cheesecloth and strain for 5 - 8 hours in the fridge, or until it's reached your desired consistency.
-Note: The strained liquid (or whey) can be saved and used for smoothies and broths.
-No need to discard it!
+- Strain: At this point, the yogurt can be chilled and enjoyed as is.
+For Greek yogurt, line a fine mesh sieve with a large piece of cheesecloth and set it over a large bowl.
+Carefully scoop and transfer the yogurt into the cheesecloth and strain for 5 – 8 hours in the fridge, or until it's reached your desired consistency.
+Note: If you'd like to make more yogurt in the future, set aside ¼ cup plain (pre-strained) yogurt to keep as your starter.
+Store in the fridge in an airtight container.

 Notes